-Studying the modern languages of Mandarin and Spanish helps students develop intercultural awareness and international-mindedness by reflecting upon and exploring a range of cultural perspectives.
-Whether studying at higher or lower levels, being able to communicate in a variety of ways in more than one language is essential to promoting intercultural understanding.
-The role of language is also valued in the development of critical thinking and global citizenship.
-Language is integral to exploring and sustaining personal development and cultural identity, and provides an intellectual framework to support conceptual development.
+Studying the modern languages of Mandarin and Spanish helps students develop intercultural awareness and international-mindedness.
+Students reflect upon and explore a range of cultural perspectives in addition to the language itself.
+Language develops critical thinking and global citizenship and explores and sustains personal development and cultural identity.

-One of the aims of modern languages is to gain proficiency in an additional language while supporting maintenance of a student's mother tongue and cultural heritage.
+One of the aims of modern languages is to gain proficiency in an additional language while supporting the maintenance of a student's mother tongue and cultural heritage.
 It allows students to develop a respect for and understanding of diverse linguistic and cultural heritages.
-On a deeper level, they gain an appreciation of a variety of literary and non-literary texts and develop critical and creative techniques for comprehension and construction of meaning.
-They recognize and use language as a vehicle of thought, reflection, self-expression and learning in other subjects.
+On a deeper level, they appreciate a variety of literary and non-literary texts and develop critical and creative techniques for comprehension and constructing meaning.
+They recognize and use language as a vehicle of thought, reflection, self-expression, and learning in other subjects.
 Modern languages are structured in phases (1-6), and students progress through the phases as their cognition and skills improve.